govuk-one-login/ipv-cri-common-infrastructure/README.md

 **important:** One you've cloned the repo, run `pre-commit install` to install the pre-commit hooks.
 If you have not installed `pre-commit` then please do so [here](https://pre-commit.com/).

+## PublishKey Lambda
+**PLEASE NOTE:** THIS LAMBDA WILL OVERWRITE EVERYTHING IN THE JWKS.JSON FILE.
+It does not append the current decryption key details.